cloudmentor68/jenkins-proj/README.md

-Tis repo for both freestyle and declarative use
+This repo for both freestyle and declarative use